elf-oskari/NOSE/README.md

 If you want to store an SLD template in a PostgreSQL database after creating it:

 1. Use sql/sld_styles_create_tables_script.sql to set up your database
+2. To avoid accidentally publishing database credentials, use: git update-index --assume-unchanged db.json
-2. Modify db.json
+3. Modify db.json
-3. node store.js template.sld fields.csv
+4. node store.js template.sld fields.csv

 ## Versioning